A Roadside Stand by Robert Frost – Complete Poem Explanation | Summary & Analysis

 👉 It symbolizes the hopes, struggles, and economic needs of poor rural people who want a better life.

 Q4.
-Why is the stand described as ‘pathetic’?
+According to the poem “A Roadside Stand” by Robert Frost, why is the stand described as ‘pathetic’?

 👉 It is described as pathetic because it silently reflects the helplessness and suffering of villagers waiting for customers.